 The illegal use of controlled substances, to include the misuse of prescription and non-prescription drugs, and the use of other substances that cause physical or mental impairment or are used in a manner inconsistent with their intended purpose can raise questions about an individual's reliability and trustworthiness, both because such behavior may lead to physical or psychological impairment and because it raises questions about a person's ability or willingness to comply with laws, rules, and regulations.
-Controlled substance means any "controlled substance"

-as defined in 21 U.S.C.
+Controlled substance means any "controlled substance" as defined in 21 U.S.C.
 802. Substance misuse is the generic term adopted in this guideline to describe any of the behaviors listed above.

 The guideline at AG ¶ 25 contains seven conditions that could raise a security concern and may be disqualifying.
-Two conditions are established:
+Three conditions are established:

-- (a) any substance misuse (see above definition); and - (f) any illegal drug use while granted access to classified information or holding a sensitive position.
+- (a) any substance misuse (see above definition); - (c) illegal possession of a controlled substance, including cultivation, processing, manufacture, purchase, sale, or distribution; or possession of drug paraphernalia; and - (f) any illegal drug use while granted access to classified information or holding a sensitive position.